-These days, everyone uses Zoom for everything — family quizzes, business meetings, and so much more.
-It’s an excellent video conferencing platform with a number of essential features for online education, including screen sharing and lesson scheduling.
+Nowadays, everyone uses Zoom for everything — family quizzes, business meetings, and so much more.
+It’s an excellent video conferencing platform with several essential features for online education, including screen sharing and lesson scheduling.
 The free plan limits you to 40 minutes of learning time, but you may subscribe for longer sessions and more features.

 Google Docs is a simple method to share papers and communicate with people — gone are the days of clumsily emailing a word document back and forth and ending up with multiple copies preserved.
 It is an excellent tool for teachers to share papers with students, whether for homework or class activities.

-Do you need to transfer a large file or a number of them at once?
-When it comes to attachments, most email services have capacity limits, however WeTransfer allows you to send up to 2GB of data for free.
-You just upload the files you wish to send and either enter the recipient’s email address or produce a link that you can send yourself.
+Do you need to transfer a large file or several of them at once?
+Regarding attachments, most email services have capacity limits, however, WeTransfer allows you to send up to 2GB of data for free.
+You upload the files you wish to send and either enter the recipient’s email address or produce a link that you can send yourself.

 Your pupils must be able to pay you, and since the majority of them will most likely be in another nation, a bank transfer can be expensive.
 PayPal is a money-transfer service that is utilized all over the world.
-For overseas transfers, they charge a tiny transaction fee, but it’s little compared to what your bank would charge.
+They charge a tiny transaction fee for overseas transfers, but it’s little compared to what your bank would charge.

 A calendar that is accessible online

 As a teacher, you must be organized.
-You must maintain track of your schedule, which necessitates the use of a calendar.
-You can use Google Calendar or Calendly, which is an excellent tool for scheduling classes for online teachers.
-Calendly has the advantage of allowing you to share it with others (and even embed it on your website), so students can see when you have open slots right away.
+You must maintain track of your schedule, which necessitates using a calendar.
+You can use Google Calendar or Calendly, an excellent tool for scheduling classes for online teachers.
+Calendly allows you to share it with others (and even embed it on your website), so students can see when you have open slots right away.

 Making a name for yourself as an online instructor

-Online freelance teachers must find their own students, which necessitates marketing their services.
-There are a variety of approaches you can take, so don’t feel obligated to complete everything at once!
+Online freelance teachers must find their students, which necessitates marketing their services.
+You can take various approaches, so don’t feel obligated to complete everything simultaneously!
 Rather than spreading yourself too thin, concentrate on doing a few things well.

-If you’re new to marketing, it’s worth your time to take some classes to learn the ropes.
-A great place to start is Google’s Fundamentals of Digital Marketing course, which is completely free.
-It’s usual for online teachers to enroll in advanced marketing courses to help them develop in their careers, so this is an area you’ll want to keep working on and investing in.
+If you’re new to marketing, taking some classes to learn the ropes is worth your time.
+Google’s Fundamentals of Digital Marketing course is a great place to start, entirely free.
+It’s usual for online teachers to enrol in advanced marketing courses to help them develop their careers, so this is an area you’ll want to keep working on and investing in.

-It’s critical to have your own website if you’re just starting out as a freelance online English instructor.
+Having your website is critical if you’re starting out as a freelance online English instructor.
 Students should be able to quickly review your CV and learn more about the services you provide.
-Keep in mind that unless you’re an SEO master, no one will find your site by accident, so you’ll need to promote it using social media or ads.
-Not sure where to begin when it comes to developing your own website?
+Remember that unless you’re an SEO master, no one will find your site by accident, so you’ll need to promote it using social media or ads.
+Not sure where to begin when it comes to developing your website?
 Our 40-hour online Teaching English course will show you how to accomplish it.

 Canva makes it simple to produce graphic content for both marketing and teaching.
-It’s a web-based graphic creation platform that’s absolutely free (with options to upgrade).
-With a large library of photos, fonts, and other elements to choose from, Canva makes it simple to design images.
+It’s a web-based graphic creation platform that’s free (with options to upgrade).
+With a large library of photos, fonts, and other elements, Canva makes it simple to design images.

 Mailchimp is a must-have email and marketing service for staying in touch with current students and recruiting new ones.
-You can use it to send out a regular newsletter, collect leads, and inform students about any upcoming events or special offers.
+You can send out a regular newsletter, collect leads, and inform students about upcoming events or special offers.

 Use of social media

 Focus on just one or two social media platforms when marketing yourself as an online English instructor, according to our best advice.
-Instagram, Twitter, LinkedIn, Facebook, TikTok, and YouTube are just a few of the major players, but developing content for each of them would be a full-time job.
+Instagram, Twitter, LinkedIn, Facebook, TikTok, and YouTube are just a few major players, but developing content for each would be a full-time job.
 Instead, consider your target demographic and the channels they use.

 Creating video content may be a highly effective means of marketing your services if you know how to film and edit video – or are ready to learn!
-Creating an introductory video is a terrific way to sell yourself to potential students by providing them an insight into who you are as a person and your teaching approach.
+Creating an introductory video is a terrific way to sell yourself to potential students by giving them insight into who you are and your teaching approach.